 This is going to get dark, and a little/a lot sad.

-Two years ago, on August 8th, I went to a lovely dinner at Millennium in San Francisco with Gabrielle from Vegans on the Move/PPKer.
+Two years ago, on August 8th, I went to a lovely dinner at Millennium in San Francisco with Gabrielle a fellow PPKer.
 Unfortunately, that same day is also the one I think about whenever there is a public shooting, because it was the day I experienced being surrounded by gunfire, and watched a women get hit.
-She later died.
+She died.
 I never mentioned it in my Millennium review, because I didn’t want such a lovely meal to be associated with something so terrible.
-Prairie Vegan was also never as personal a blog as this one has turned out to be, it just didn’t belong, and I wasn’t ready to even mention it..
+Prairie Vegan was also never as personal a blog as this one has turned out to be, it just didn’t belong, and I wasn’t ready to even mention it.

 Regardless, I still remember every moment of that day in slow motion.
 Being on the corner of Mason Street and Geary Street and seeing her body on the ground, people running up the street shooting randomly and aimlessly.
 Chaos.
 People running, screaming, confused, and scared.

-In that moment I was thankful that I had opted to get a pre-paid cellphone while I was travelling in the USA those two weeks, because I needed to hear a familiar voice so badly in that it’s nearly unbelievable.
-I called my mom, and just started babbling about nothing, having the good sense to start with “I’m okay, but…”
+In that moment I was thankful that I had opted to get a pre-paid cellphone while I was travelling in the USA those two weeks, because I needed to hear a familiar voice so badly in that it was nearly unbelievable.
+I called my mom, shaken, and just started babbling about nothing, having the good sense to start with “I’m okay, but…”

 In August, I think about Mechthild Schröer, the German tourist from Minden, North Rhine-Westphalia.
 The woman that died, celebrating her 50th birthday in San Francisco.
 I think about her family.
 I think about how it was such a random act of senseless violence, and I think about how entirely unintentional her death was.
 She wasn’t even the target, and it seemed as though with the frightened frenetic shooting of the man I saw running away, the shooters didn’t really know what they were doing.